 Let me get back to this sheriff for just a second here.

-So with all of the warning signs and the FBI being warned, specifically about, oh, I want to be a professional school shooter, uh, and I want to be, you know, told about that.
+So with all of the warning signs and the FBI being warned specifically about, oh, I want to be a professional school shooter and I want to be, you know, told about that, then this guy's going to shoot up a school.

-Then 39 separate times they end up at the house of this guy, Nicholas Cruz, before this happens over a seven-year period.
+Then 39 separate times, they end up at the house of this guy, Nicholas Cruz, before this happens over a seven-year period.

 And then the sheriff going out and these interviews and press conferences.